Keeping talent in Nottingham

-Offering a collaborative approach to supporting recruitment and potential skills-gaps with Boots, the scheme also supports the objective of sourcing work opportunities for all students and raising awareness of cross discipline roles.
+Offering a collaborative approach to supporting recruitment and a talent pipeline in Boots, the scheme also supports the objective of sourcing work opportunities for all students and raising awareness of cross discipline roles.

 Students from a wide-range of course disciplines are encouraged to apply for a digital simulated challenge,with immediate and direct feedback from the Boots management team.

 Additionally, applications for a work-experience programme within the organisation are encouraged, with students able to gain permanent roles as a result.